 That little document called a Certificate of Analysis (COA) is your best friend when shopping for cannabis products online.
 It’s a report from an independent, third-party lab that confirms exactly what’s in your flower.
 First, check the cannabinoid profile.
 It will show the THCA percentage (potency) and, crucially, the Delta-9 THC level, which must be at or below 0.3% to be federally compliant.
 Next, look for the section on purity.
 This is where the lab tests for harmful contaminants like pesticides, heavy metals, and mold.
 Reputable brands make COAs easy to find for all their products, from flower to Delta 9 gummies.

-Know Your Payment and Shipping Options
+Checking Out: Payment and Shipping Explained

 Once you’ve found a product you’re excited about, take a moment to review the logistics.
 Check for secure payment options—you should see familiar and trusted methods at checkout.
 Next, read the shipping policy.
 Find out how long it takes for the company to process an order and what their estimated delivery times are.
 Some sellers even offer same-day shipping if you order before a certain cutoff time.
 Also, confirm that they ship to your state, as regulations can vary.
 Understanding these details ahead of time ensures a smooth and predictable delivery process without any surprises.